-4.2 WHO EVALUATES YOUR LETTER OF INTEREST?
+4.2 WHO EVALUATES YOUR APPLICATION?

-In both phases (see the exception for phase 1 for 2024 described above), submissions are assessed by a committee with knowledge within the relevant theme of the call.
-The committee consists of a combination of established researchers14 from international non-Danish research institutions and Danish specialists with extensive knowledge of how to create impact in the relevant sector, for instance specialists from the private sector.
+In phase 2, submissions are assessed by a committee with knowledge within the relevant theme of the call.
+The committee consists of a combination of established researchers from international non-Danish research institutions and Danish specialists with extensive knowledge of how to create impact in the relevant sector, for instance specialists from the private sector.
+For more information on the member profiles of the committee, please refer to the terms of reference for the Grand Solutions committees.
 The members of the committees will be appointed by IFD's board of directors during Q2 and Q3 of 2024 and begin evaluating applications for phase 2 in autumn 2024.
-All names of committee members will be published on the IFD website www.innovationsfonden.dk before the committees begin evaluation.
+All names of committee members will be published at the IFD website www.innovationsfonden.dk before the committees begin evaluation.